 Eleven miles out of Hoopa, you’ll reach Weitchpec Pearson’s Grocery where the Yurok Reservation begins bordering both sides of the Klamath as it flows towards the Pacific Ocean.

 The river valley is wide and the mountain hillsides endlessly green.
-Hwy 96 meets the Klamath River at Weitchpec and now continues the journey eastward along the Klamath River for the rest of Hwy 96.
+Highway 96 meets the Klamath River at Weitchpec and now continues the journey eastward along the Klamath River for the rest of Highway 96.
 There are two gas pumps here along with a small community store at the junction.

 But not so fast speed racer, for years we’ve made this sharp turn at the bridge and never took notice of the road that continues west on the north side of the Klamath River.
 Highway 169 is a dead-end road traveling 20 paved miles to Johnsons, a tiny community in the Yurok Reservation.